javimanotas/Fractals/README.md

 $$ f_{n+1} = p(f_n) + c $$

 - `c` is a constant value applied uniformly across all points.
+> [!NOTE]
+> Unfortunately, only the Windows platform supports double precision on decimal values in compute shaders.
+This limitation prevents other platforms from zooming as deeply into the fractals.
 ---

 ### Navigation and Interaction